olxivelin/psych420-final-group1/report/background.md

    neocortex such that the learning rate of higher order integrations of knowledge and understanding vs. the simple memorization of lists can be represented by distinct systems with their own learning rate.
-Figure 3 demonstrates how the same information from Figure 4 can be represented as a neural network.
+Figure 4 demonstrates how the same information from Figure 3 can be represented as a neural network.

-A limitation of connectionist models is that they’re prone to catastrophic forgetting when they attempt to emulate learning and memory on integrated learning tasks (e.g., tasks that require memorizing two interleaved lists of items).[15]
+A limitation of connectionist models is that they’re prone to catastrophic forgetting when they attempt to emulate learning and memory on integrated learning tasks (e.g., tasks that require memorizing two interleaved lists of items) [(McClelland et al., 1995)](#mcclelland-et-al-1995).[15]

-_Figure 3: A tree-like hierarchical representation of semantic knowledge that forms the basis of connectionist models._
+<a id="figure-3"></a>_Figure 3: A tree-like hierarchical representation of semantic knowledge that forms the basis of connectionist models._

 ![semantic_tree.png](images/semantic_tree.png)

-_Figure 4: A neural network representation of semantic knowledge_
+<a id="figure-4"></a>_Figure 4: A neural network representation of semantic knowledge_

 ![neural_tree.png](images/neural_network.png)